carmenbianca/report-liferay/plan.md

 The sub-goals of the project are informed by the desires of Liferay.

-### Follow industry best-practices by providing unified and unambiguous licensing information in all source code files
+### Follow industry best-practices by providing unified and unambiguous licensing information in all source code files {#goal-reuse}

 This resolves the problem mentioned in section \ref{license-headers}.
 @liferay-outbound now mandates the use of a different header, but it has not